-The University Medical Leave Plan is designed to provide a continuing income for employees who meet the eligibility requirements during extended medical absences of greater than five days but less than three months.
-The University's Long-Term Disability plan provides for medical absences in excess of 90 days.
+The University Medical Leave Plan is designed to provide a continuing income for employees who meet the eligibility requirements during extended medical absences of greater than five days and up to 90 days.
+The University’s Long-Term Disability plan provides for medical absences in excess of 90 days.

 A serious health condition is defined, for the purpose of this plan, as any illness, injury or impairment that involves in-patient care or the continuing treatment by a health-care provider that renders an employee unable to perform the essential functions of the employee’s job.
 Maternity and childbirth leave is also covered by this plan.